 Skip to content

-You want to know why vegans don't eat fish?
-Then you've come to the right place.
-For one person the question may be almost silly - but for another it is an important food for thought.
-I have found that many people - myself included in the past - do not consider fish to be sentient, intelligent creatures.
-That's probably why we kill about 2.7 trillion marine animals worldwide every year, and "only" 60 billion land animals in comparison.₁ Both numbers are frighteningly high - and thought-provoking.
+I have noticed that many people - like myself in the past - do not regard fish as sentient, intelligent creatures.
+And that is probably the reason why we kill around 2.7 trillion marine animals worldwide every year and "only" 60 billion land animals in comparison.1 Both figures are of course alarmingly high and should really give everyone food for thought.

-In this article, I would now like to show you the reasons why vegans do not eat fish and basically abstain from consuming marine animals.
+In this article, I would like to introduce you to the reasons why you should reconsider your fish consumption.
+You'll also find out why vegans don't eat fish and why they generally avoid eating seafood.
 Let's go!

 Vegans do not eat fish - why?

-Pisces can feel pain and remember things from the past - this has been scientifically proven.₂ When they are attacked or otherwise sense danger, they try to escape.
+Pisces are emotional beings, can feel pain and remember things from the past - this has been scientifically proven.2 If they are attacked or otherwise sense danger, they try to escape.
 And when they get stranded or pulled ashore, they instinctively try to get back into the water.
 That alone shows that fish don't want to die. (who does?!)

 2. because fish are sentient, intelligent creatures

-This knowledge is a major motive for vegans not to eat fish.
-But assuming they could not feel pain, that would not make our reasons for eating them any more morally defensible.
+This knowledge is a key reason for vegans not to eat fish.
+But assuming they could not feel painthat would still not, in my opinion, make our reasons for eating them any more morally justifiable.

 3. because overfishing of the oceans is an extreme environmental problem